Doreen Knatchbull, Baroness Brabourne: Family life

-On 15 February 1933, her husband succeeded his father as 5th Baron Brabourne and Doreen became The Lady Brabourne.
+On 15 February 1933, her husband succeeded his father as 5th Baron Brabourne and she became The Lady Brabourne.
 Her husband, Lord Brabourne, served as Governor of Bombay from 1933 until 1937, and then as Governor of Bengal from 1937 until his death.

-She was appointed to the Order of the Crown of India on 5 November 1937.
+Brabourne was appointed to the Order of the Crown of India on 5 November 1937.

 The National Portrait Gallery holds four photographs of her, including two portraits by Alexander Bassano.

 Death

-On 27 August 1979, the Dowager Lady Brabourne was seriously injured in an explosion which killed Lord Mountbatten (the father of the wife of her younger son), their teenage grandson Nicholas, and local boy Paul Maxwell, on Donegal Bay, County Sligo.
-A bomb had been planted in Lord Mountbatten's fishing boat by a member of the Provisional IRA.
-Lady Brabourne died in hospital from her injuries the next day.
+On 27 August 1979, Brabourne was seriously injured in an explosion that killed Lord Mountbatten (the father of the wife of her younger son), their teenage grandson Nicholas, and local boy Paul Maxwell, on Donegal Bay, County Sligo.
+A bomb had been planted in Mountbatten's fishing boat by a member of the Provisional IRA.
+Brabourne died in hospital from her injuries the next day, aged 83.

 Commemoration

 Her name is commemorated by the eponymous Lady Brabourne College, which was established in 1939 as the first women's college for Muslim women in Calcutta, India.
-She took the initiative in establishing this institution following complaints from Muslim girls that they were discriminated against by the Hindu establishment at the elite Bethune College, which was incidentally the first women's college in India.
+She took the initiative in establishing this institution following complaints from Muslim girls that they were discriminated against by the Hindu establishment at the elite Bethune College, which was the first women's college in India.